 It is worth recalling briefly the man most responsible for the Regiment’s founding.
 James Chisholm was born in Hamilton and died here.
 Educated locally, he was a model student who won a scholarship to the University of Toronto.
-He graduated with high honors then entered the study of law joining a local firm in 1882.
+He graduated with high honours and then studied law, joining a local firm in 1882.
 He quickly rose to a partnership and then became a partner of William Alexander Logie.

 The two men shared a passion for the law, a Highland background, the Presbyterian faith, Liberal political affiliations, and military interests.
-Indeed, after the death of his bride of less than a year, the benchmarks of Chisholm’s life were his practice, his church (MacNab Street Presbyterian), and his regiment.
-His practice flourished, he became a stalwart of MacNab, and he became President of the Hamilton Liberal Association (1903–23), an elite group that ran local party affairs with an iron, quasi-aristocratic grip.
+Indeed, after the death of Chisholm’s bride of less than a year, the benchmarks of his life were his practice, his church (MacNab Street Presbyterian), and his Regiment.
+His practice flourished, he became a stalwart of MacNab, and he became the president of the Hamilton Liberal Association (1903–23), an elite group that ran local party affairs with an iron, quasi-aristocratic grip.

-The passion of his life was the military.
-He evinced an interest in it early serving as a private in the QORs (1877-79).
-From then, it lapsed until the early 1900s.
-The idea for a full Highland regiment in Hamilton “first took shape among the members of the St. Andrew’s Society [of which Chisholm was the long-time treasurer] and the Sons of Scotland [of which he was also a member.”
+Chisholm’s passion was the military.
+He evinced an interest in it early, serving as a private in the Queen’s Own Rifles from 1877 to 1879, after which it lapsed until the early 1900s.
+The idea for a full Highland regiment in Hamilton “first took shape among the members of the St Andrew’s Society [of which Chisholm was the long-time treasurer] and the Sons of Scotland [of which he was also a member.]
 Late in 1902, meetings were held and prominent members of the city’s Scottish-Canadian community were asked to “take hold of the matter.”
 Chisholm and Logie took the leading role in organizing locally and lobbying a reluctant Liberal government.
-The minister wanted a common uniform for the regulars and militia while his staff was sceptical of the group’s ability to raise men and money for kit.
+The minister wanted a common uniform for the regulars and militia, while his staff members were skeptical of the group’s ability to raise men and money for kit.

 Both had underestimated the determined Chisholm.
-Early in 1903 he wrote to local MPs informing them that the proposed “officers are a fine lot of fellows and of good standing and large influence in the community.”
+Early in 1903, he wrote to local MPs, informing them that the proposed “officers are a fine lot of fellows and of good standing and large influence in the community.”
 By March, he had over 700 names on the proposed nominal roll of the rank and file.
-In spite of the minister’s (Sir Frederick Borden) continuing opposition, Chisholm was dogged and by 17 August 1903 Borden reported confidentially that he would authorize the raising of a Highland regiment.
+In spite of continuing opposition from the minister, Sir Frederick Borden, Chisholm was dogged, and by 17 Aug.
+1903 Borden reported confidentially that he would authorize the raising of a Highland regiment.
 Chisholm, Logie, and the Scottish community were unrelenting and politically adept, and, in the end, they won the day.
-The regiment was formed on 13 September 1903 and gazetted three days later as the 91st Regiment Canadian Highlanders.
+The Regiment was formed on 13 Sept.
+1903 and gazetted three days later as the 91st Regiment Canadian Highlanders.

-James Chisholm joined the unit on 16 September 1903 as paymaster with the rank of honorary captain.
+James Chisholm joined the unit on 16 Sept.
+1903 as paymaster with the rank of honorary captain.
 For the remainder of his life, the Regiment was a consuming passion.
 He maintained a particular interest in the establishment of Highland traditions, the welfare of the Pipes and Drums, and the life of the Officers’ Mess.
-He was promoted honorary major on 16 September 1913; he went overseas with the 173rd Battalion in 1916; and retired from active service in 1920.
-On 19 December 1924, he became honorary lieutenant colonel, an appointment that afforded him “great pleasure … I have always felt that I was very much the gainer personally by my association with the men who formed it and those who carried on in their place.”
-On 3 May 1932, he was awarded the ED and retired from his appointment in 1935 only to become honorary colonel the following year.
+He was promoted honorary major on 16 Sept.
+1913; he went overseas with the 173rd Battalion in 1916; and he retired from active service in 1920.
+On 19 Dec.
+1924, he became honorary lieutenant colonel, an appointment that afforded him “great pleasure … I have always felt that I was very much the gainer personally by my association with the men who formed it and those who carried on in their place.”
+On 3 May 1932, he was awarded the ED and retired from his appointment in 1935, only to become honorary colonel the following year.

-He died on 21 November 1944 and was buried by his Regiment with full military honors.
+Chisholm died on 21 Nov.
+1944 and was buried by his Regiment with full military honors.
 Hamiltonians had become accustomed to seeing him walk to the Armouries, “that amazingly alert soldierly figure with his cane, swinging along James Street.”
 His minister described him as a “gentleman of the old school … proud of his Scottish ancestry … proud of his Scottish regiment.”
 He was a man of high character, virtue, “a brilliant mind and a generous heart.”
 He left his estate to his family, his church, and his Regiment.
-A private man to the end, he noted on his will, “Keep out of newspapers.”
+A private man to the end, he noted in his will the advice to “Keep out of newspapers.”